emergence-lab/emergence-lab/README.rst

 The easiest way to get Emergence Lab up and running is to build a Docker container.

-You can get Docker by navigating [here](http://docs.docker.com/compose/install/).
+You can get Docker by navigating `here <http://docs.docker.com/compose/install/>`_.
 Follow the instructions to install both Docker and docker-compose.
 Note that users of OS X only need to install the Docker toolkit.
-For dependencies, install [node.js](http://nodejs.org) and then ```npm install -g bower```.
+For dependencies, install `node.js <http://nodejs.org>`_ and then ```npm install -g bower```.

 After installing Docker and Bower, go to your command line and use the following commands: